 Limitations of practice are a set of policies that reduce the quality of service offered by nurse practitioners in the healthcare system.
-The nurse practitioner education and certification essentially prepare NPs to make complex clinical management decisions on their own and manage clients on a more advanced level than RNs are allowed or equipped to.
+The nurse practitioner education and certification essentially prepare NPs to make complex clinical management decisions on their own and manage clients on a more advanced level than RNs.

-The National Academy of Medicine ascribes the full practice policy as ideal as it allows NPs to maximize their potential and contribute immensely to the healthcare sector in their states.
-RNs and NPs are therefore encouraged to take part in advocacy and contribute to conversations towards the adoption of the full practice policy in all states in the country.
+California’s adaptation of this “Full Practice” policy aligns with what The National Academy of Medicine ideally wants for the future.
+One of the organization’s goals is to allow NPs to maximize their potential and contribute immensely to the healthcare sector in their states.
+NPs are encouraged to participate in advocacy and contribute to conversations about adopting the “Full Practice” policy in all states.